 BUSINESS & INDUSTRY

 The success and growth of the technology sector in Georgia is critical to our state’s long term growth.
 Through targeted policies, the state can enable both entrepreneurial startups and established tech companies to prosper in urban and rural areas.
-It is important that Georgia supports private sector, market driven solutions that are free of burdensome regulation and foster a globally competitive business environment.
-Georgia must be a leader not just in the southeast but in the country.
+Georgia must and can be a leader not just in the southeast but in the country.

 - TAG supports market-based solutions free from unnecessary government regulation or rule.

-- TAG supports the implementation of federal and state patent boxes to become a more competitive state for technology and innovation.
-Intellectual Property verbiage.
+- TAG supports incentives to drive ideation, patent protection and processing of Intellectual Property to become a more competitive state for technology and innovation.

-- TAG supports any initiatives that attract the most talented workforce to fill talent gaps in Georgia.
+- TAG supports creative and economically sound initiatives that attract the most talented workforce to fill talent gaps in Georgia.

 DATA INFORMATION SECURITY